Sovereignty as a Structural Force

 When Diffusion Becomes Strategically Incentivized

-That framework is incomplete.
+That framework is useful, but incomplete.

 Once a technology becomes strategically significant, sovereignty enters the equation.